0x7070/CTF_writeup/cyberlions-ctf_dec-2024/writeup-DRAFT.md

    |     - 21/tcp (open - FTP)
 ```

-Let's save this for later, and turn back to the HTTP serer, as that is likely the simplest attack surface.
+Let's save this for later, and turn back to the HTTP server, as that is likely the simplest surface to investigate.

 # 3. Assess the HTTP server

 Navigating to http://172.17.0.2:80/ will verify that the front-facing page is indeed titled "Login Page"

-> Note that the `:80` is not necessary in this case, as http traffic defaults to port 80.
+> Note that the `:80` is not necessary in this case, as HTTP traffic defaults to port 80.
 If the web server were to be hosted on a different port -- we'll use 9999 in this example -- we would then connect to http://172.17.0.2:999/

 ![login page](resources/loginpage.png)